Birmingham Commonwealth Games Bill [HL]

 Government Spending

-The bill allows for financial assistance to the Organising Committee, but no specific figures are provided in the text.
-The level of government spending will depend on the needs of the organising committee and the decisions of the Secretary of State.
+The bill allows for government financial assistance to the Organising Committee, although specific figures are not provided in the text.
+The potential financial commitment is significant given the scale of the Games, and the Secretary of State has the power to provide grants, loans, guarantees or indemnities.

 Groups Affected